 2. Easton Pro Stix Training Set

-If you’re after an entry-level wiffle ball bat, this is one of the most cost-effective options available.
+If you’re after an entry-level model, this is one of the most cost-effective options available.
 It’s under $20, and it doesn’t skimp on quality.
 It is 33 inches long, and it has a very lightweight design.
-As a bonus, get a seamed ball along with the bat each time you buy it.
+As a bonus, get a seamed wiffle ball along with the bat each time you buy it.
 This bat is strong enough to withstand lightweight wiffle balls and tennis balls without bending or cracking.
 However, very hard balls will dent the bat, and this means you should avoid them if you want to not damage it.

-The lightweight design on this wiffle ball bat makes it suitable for kids, and they won’t have a hard time smacking the ball a good distance.
+The lightweight design on this wiffle bat makes it suitable for kids, and they won’t have a hard time smacking the wiffle ball a good distance.
 You can’t tell it has a plastic design because it has an eye-catching finish on it.
 It’s available in over 10 different colors, and the metallic elements invoke the look of a metal bat.
-It’s slightly thicker, and this makes it easier to connect with the ball when you swing.
+It’s slightly thicker, and this makes it easier to connect with the wiffle ball when you swing.

 - Easy to pick and and swing